dnwk/Penrose-Library-Blog/_posts/2019-10-31-senior-thesis-help.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>We have office hours in the library from 9-12, 1-5 Monday through Friday.
+<p>We have office hours in the library from 9-12, 1-5 Monday&nbsp;through&nbsp;Friday.
 Just look for the Research Help sign to find the right office (all near the circulation desk).
 You can also <a href="https://library.whitman.edu/appointments/">schedule an appointment</a> with one of us if you would like.
 In November we will be hosting drop-in help sessions. </p>
 <!-- /wp:paragraph -->